JieZhengs/TM-NAS/README.md

 - main ：Program main function
 - population : Population structure generation

-# Using ETM-NAS for Custom Dataset Search and Training
+# Using TM-NAS for Custom Dataset Search and Training

 If you want to use this repository to perform search and training on your own dataset, please follow these steps: